dekuNukem/STM32_tutorials/README.md

 ![Alt text](resources/images/intro_comp.png)

-I think the table speaks for itself.
+I think the result speaks for itself.
 And here's a brief summary:

 ### Advantages:

 #### High performance

 Even the cost-oriented F0 series beats the Arduino in terms of power and peripherals.
 As a result, you'll be able to develop larger and more sophisticated programs, with better performance and more connectivity options.
+RTOS becomes an valid option too.

 #### Full debugging support

-Hardware debugging is supported on all STM32 chips, than means you have single stepping, breakpoints, memory viewer, all the usual stuff.
+Hardware debugging is supported on all STM32 chips, that means you have single stepping, breakpoints, memory viewer, all the usual stuff.
 No need to rely on ```println()``` like on Arduino anymore.

 #### Versatile, Reusable and Future-proof:

 There are **hundreds** of STM32 variants to choose from.
 You can go from 50 cents STM32F0 up to 400MHz STM32H7.
 All of them uses the same tool and code structure so it's trivially easy to port between them.
-They also mostly have the same pinout for a given package type, so you can simply drop in a more powerful chip without changing the circuit design should the needs arises.
+They also mostly have the same pinout for a given package type, so you can simply drop in a more powerful chip without changing the circuit design should the need arises.

 #### Integrated Bootloader